EliotGeller/Matplotlib/README.md

 BoxAndWhisker.py was to learn about the caps, fliers, positions, etc. of a box and whisker plot created with pyplot.

 FiguresAndSubplots.py expanded on BoxAndWhisker.py by adding extra subplots and figures to the existing code.

+FinanceGraph.py used the seperately installed mpl_finance module that replaces the now deprecated matplotlib.finance library.
+This code creates a candlestick graph from data parsed from a Yahoo finance csv file (AAPL.csv)